SINTEF-Optimization/fiskologisk/README.md

 As it is the default setting, it is executed by running:

 ```
-python run_iteration.py
+python run_iteration.py Data/Decomp_M2_T4_Y4_E14_P18/Iteration3.json
 ```

 ... or, explicitly:

 ```
-python run_iteration.py --Decomposition 0
+python run_iteration.py Data/Decomp_M2_T4_Y4_E14_P18/Iteration3.json --Decomposition 0
 ```

 ### Single-module full-horizon MIP decomposition

-Also described in the same [Master's thesis](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3108221), this algorithm decomposes decisions about each module into separate subproblems.
+Also described in the same Master's thesis, this algorithm decomposes decisions about each module into separate subproblems.
 The subproblems are solved using the same MIP formulation as in the full MIP, but the solutions of the different modules are combined in a master MIP problem using column generation.
 Executed by running:

 ```
-python run_iteration.py --Decomposition 1
+python run_iteration.py Data/Decomp_M2_T4_Y4_E14_P18/Iteration3.json --Decomposition 1
 ```

 ### Single-module full-horizon decomposition with custom DP subproblem solver